(based on the US Centers for Disease Control and Prevention guidelines)

 What does science have to say about the effectiveness of preventing “the dirty hand disease”?

-Appropriate education of children on these topics reduces the frequency of infectious diseases.
+Appropriate education of children on these topics reduces the frequency of infectious diseases and encourages lifelong healthy hygiene habits.